Deeper

 : we try to change the visual set up, images used and the way we mix regularly.
 This month we used two verticle drapes with projectors placed close and low to skew the image in a deliberatly distorted manner.
 The same image was used on all three screens with the words overlayed on the centre (fast-fold) screen only.
 We have been using GrandVJ from ArKaos for video mixing for some time now which among other things gives the visual team much more flexability and control over upto 8 layers of video to mix live.

-“Monsters: Envy” April 2009
+“Monsters: Envy” April 2009 by grayza

 April 21, 2009, 7:07 pm